cittadhammo/doc-test/content/notes.md

 4. Many conter argument for no compassion from the Buddha and wrong View
 5. Jataka is late and contradict itself

-## Practical or Original Vinaya

-- search for original inteǹion in EBT. use of english, understanding of rules, use of sanghakamma, use of officer, no abbot, consencus, constitution by sanghakamma
-- tradition vs common sens & meaning
-- tradition brings unity
-- tradition is equivalent of quick mind (habit)
-- vinaya paranoid
-- magic thinking
-- analysis of patimokkha
-- WBRRBS
-- NP1 ParikkhalaCcola Not to be alloted
-- annocements
-- patimokkha question-

-## SPCG&E

-- Prosodic  style with natural inclination
-- example with intro or invitation
-- 28 Buddha exercice
-- find faults, identify, 10 syl ?

-## model of enligthement

-- stupa

-## Serenité est le dernier mot

 ## Analysis in Jhana
 - Anupada Sutta